 Value of Property (Subject to Transfer Fee)

-2. Is there a table we can use to calculate the value of the remainder interest being conveyed?
+Is there a table we can use to calculate the value of a life estate retained or remainder interest being conveyed?

 Will, Descent or Survivorship

-1. If four siblings receive real estate and other assets in equal shares per a will, does state law (sec.
+If four siblings receive real estate and other assets in equal shares per a will, does state law (sec.
 77.25(11), Wis.
-Stats.), "By will, descent or survivorship" apply where an agreement between the heirs states one heir will receive the real estate and the remaining heirs will receive other assets?
+Stats.), "By will, descent or survivorship", apply where an agreement between the heirs' states one heir will receive the real estate and the remaining heirs will receive other assets?

 Value of Property (Subject to Transfer Fee)

-2. Is there a table we can use to calculate the value of the remainder interest being conveyed?
+Is there a table we can use to calculate the value of a life estate retained or remainder interest being conveyed?

 Yes.
 You may use the table in the Wisconsin Department of Health and Family Services Medicaid Eligibility Handbook, located at: emhandbooks.wi.gov/meh-ebd.
-The value required on the return is the fair market value of the remainder being transferred.
-To calculate, multiply the entire property's fair market value by the factor in the table from the handbook's appendix.
+To calculate, multiply the entire property's estimated value by the factor in the table from the handbook's appendix.

 The value subject to transfer fee is only the value of the real property at the time of conveyance.
 The improvement value is included with the lot value only on the percentage of improvements completed at the time of conveyance.